Marketing Plan Template

 This free strategic marketing plan template includes sections for online marketing campaigns, media relations, trade shows and events, other branding efforts, and sales campaigns.
 The plan clearly identifies objectives, along with target market and total costs.
 Months of the year are broken down into weeks for easy planning.
 You can modify this template to include any elements that are vital to your marketing plan.

 Sales & Marketing Plan Template

 This sales and marketing plan template facilitates planning around sales goals and promotional activities.
-This is an annual calendar template with all 12 months shown on one worksheet.
+This is an annual marketing calendar template that shows all 12 months on one worksheet.
 There are sections for public relations, online content marketing, advertising, and research.
 Monthly sales goals are defined at the top of the template, and there is space at the bottom for metrics to evaluate marketing effectiveness.